 When stuck in a hotel room without a yard to run around freely in, your dog will likely become restless.
 Sure, you can take him on a walk around the block, but they need to run and get their energy out!

-Find a wide open field nearby the hotel, and let your dog run around, sniff, and explore!
+Find a wide-open field near the hotel, and let your dog run around, sniff, and explore!
 You can even have a seat on the ground and let him wander, knowing you have him safe in your hands.

 Just remember, if you see a person or a dog coming, be sure to real the leash in quickly as it can take extra time to gather the long leash!